Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

-We are interested in inflationary trajectories with non-minimally coupled to gravity.
-So afterwards we will focus our attention only on Einstein frame potential (\ref{eq21}).
-It should be noted that, as in the case of the potential (\ref{eq20}), this potential also has two (gauge) symmetry breaking vacua (SBV) at
+As we are interested in inflationary trajectories with non-minimally coupled real part of scalar field to gravity, so afterwards we will focus our attention only on potential (\ref{eq23}).
+It should be noted that this potential has two (gauge) Symmetry Breaking Vacua (SBV) at

 where the inflation ends and SUSY is preserved with a fast phase transition driven by the waterfall field $S$.